Make-School-Courses/MOB-1.1-Introduction-to-Swift/01-Variables-Types-&-Functions/README.md

 ## Lesson Overview
 - 5 min Intro & Objectives
 - 10 min Think, Pair Share
-- 20 min TT on Variables, Types and Functions in Swift
+- 20 min TT on Variables, Types(Built in & User generated) and Functions in Swift
 - 30 min  First set of challenges on variables & functions
 - 10 min Break
 - 10 min TT and demo of refactoring and scope with functions